mhm-ufz/mHM/INSTALL.md

 1. Change to a directory where you want to store the source code.
 2. Clone the corresponding mHM repository into a folder, either using Git (if installed):

-        git clone -b nag_compilation https://git.ufz.de/mhm/mhm.git mhm-nag_compilation/
+        git clone -b cmake https://git.ufz.de/mhm/mhm.git mhm-cmake/

-    for cloning it into a folder `mhm-nag_compilation`, or download and unpack it using the download link on <https://git.ufz.de/mhm/mhm/tree/nag_compilation>
+    for cloning it into a folder `mhm-cmake`, or download and unpack it using the download link on <https://git.ufz.de/mhm/mhm/tree/cmake>
     (the cloud symbol with the arrow on it).

 3. Create and change to a build directory where you want to store the build, e.g. inside the Git source directory

-        cd mhm-nag_compilation
+        cd mhm-cmake
         mkdir build

     Change into the build directory: